 I am Associate Professor and Senior Lecturer at the Department of Government at Uppsala University.
 I work in the field of political theory, with particular focus on issues connected to democracy, constituent power, the people, right to have rights, representation, freedom, precarity.
-My current focus is on the difference between forms of government (in Montesquieu's sense of the term), and I am working on a monograph related to this topic entitled The Spirit of Democracy: Sources of Corruption and Renewal.
+My current focus is on the difference between political lifeforms (in Montesquieu's sense of the term), and I am completing a monograph related to this topic entitled The Spirit of Democracy: Sources of Corruption and Renewal.

 As of 2019, I am principal investigator of a new project on Democratic Self-Defense: The Social Model funded by Marianne and Marcus Wallenberg Foundation (2019-21).
 My previous project was called Right to Citizenship: The Problem, Principle and Politics of a New Law (2014-2017), and it was funded by the Swedish Research Council.
 For more information about this project, see here.
 I am also a researcher within the project Who are "We, the People"?
 A Study of National and Indigenous Peoples' Constitutions (2016-2018) For more information about this project, see here.